chouaibKr0/software-fault-prediction-research/README.md

 **🎯 Main Goal:**

-Leverage **evolutionary optimization** to make defect identification **faster, more robust, and effective** in real-world software engineering.
+Leverage **population-based metaheuristics** to make defect identification **accurate, more robust, and effective** in real-world software engineering.